espressomd/espresso/doc/sphinx/running.rst

     system.integrator.run(number_of_steps, recalc_forces=False, reuse_forces=False)

 where ``number_of_steps`` is the number of time steps the integrator should perform.
-The two main integration schemes of |es| are the Velocity Verlet algorithm and an adaption of the Velocity Verlet algorithm to simulate an NpT ensemble.
+The two main integration schemes of |es| are the velocity Verlet algorithm and an adaption of the velocity Verlet algorithm to simulate an NpT ensemble.
 A steepest descent implementation is also available.

 .. _Velocity Verlet Algorithm: